aasimsani/meow-learning/README.md

 - *Random baseline*: if your model predicts everything randomly, what's the expected performance?
 - *Human baseline*: how well would humans perform on this task?
 - *Simple heuristic*: for example, for the task of recommending the app to use next on your phone, the simplest model would be to recommend your most frequently used app.
 If this simple heuristic can predict the next app accurately 70% of the time, any model you build has to outperform it significantly to justify the added complexity.
+-
+**Testing LLMs is hard**
+But here's [the best we've been able to figure out](https://youtu.be/Fquj2u7ay40?t=1355) - research here is always progressing

 ## Data Tagging